n8n-io/n8n-docs/docs/doc2/export/how-to-create-a-idm-mapping-file.md

 In the third block you can define static values that will be transferred to IDM.

-It will be use to set the EntityType, AccountingEntity and GroupAccountingEntity in IDM.
+It will be used to set the EntityType, AccountingEntity and GroupAccountingEntity in IDM.

 The values need to be set accordingly to your evironment.